Akaizoku/PSAYX/README.md

 # Alteryx PowerShell module

-Alteryx PowerShell module (PSAYX) is a framework for the automation of tasks for Alteryx.
+Alteryx PowerShell module (PSAYX) is a framework for the automation of administration tasks for Alteryx.

 ## Table of contents <!-- omit in TOC -->